voyeg3r/dotfaster/vim/wiki/dicasvim.md

 read more at: `help sub-replace`

 # Converting numbers to chars
-The range of printable chars spams from 32 to 93
+The range of printable chars spams from 32 to 122

-    :put =range(32,93)
+    :0put =range(32,122)
     :%s,.*,\=nrm2char(submatch(0))
     :%j